ericlewisX/fraud_detection/README.md

 # fraud_detection
 This project implements a classifier that can detect fraud.
-Checkout a demo of the in-house triage center.
+Checkout a demo of the in-house triage center. hjhjkk

 The features used are :